Charges filed in alleged strangulation

 In other Rice County cases,

-- Emanuel Antonio Patterson, 28, of Minneapolis is charged with third-degree assault after he allegedly assaulted another Minnesota Correctional Facility-Faribault inmate Feb.
+- Emanuel Antonio Patterson, 28, of Minneapolis, is charged with third-degree assault after he allegedly assaulted another Minnesota Correctional Facility-Faribault inmate Feb.
 25, 2020.
-Six stitches were reportedly required to close a laceration the victim sustained to his forehead.
+Six stitches were reportedly required to close a laceration on the victim's forehead.
 Patterson’s first appearance on the charge is scheduled for July 21.